Time to Think

 Link to workout in Strava

-Today's road (there were no turns) was very rural and fairly unpopulated - most folks on it were tourists coming on the same route as me, was my read (and a few commercial vehicles).
-Not much to do, but plenty to see as I rode next to the Kootenay lake (what the ferry took me across yesterday) for most of the day.
+Today's road (there were no turns) was very rural and fairly unpopulated.
+Most folks on it seemed to be tourists coming on the same route as me (plus a few commercial vehicles).
+Not much to "do" except ride, but plenty to see as I rode next to the Kootenay Lake (what the ferry took me across yesterday) for most of the day.

-Today was the least shoulder on a highway I've seen since I started - it came and went, and was gone at least 50% of the time, which often left me squeezed into the tiny strip of gravel between the pavement striped edge, next to a sheer dropoff on the other side.
+However, today was also the least shoulder on a highway I've seen since I started - it came and went, and was missing at least 50% of the time, which often left me squeezed into the tiny strip of gravel between the pavement striped edge and a sheer dropoff towards the lake on the other side.
+That didn't detract from the beauty, but it was a bit frustrating.
+Fortunately, traffic was fairly light and entirely non-threatening.

-I mainly noticed the above (and took the above picture) because it seems like there was a weird likelihood for cars to end up passing eachother on this 2-lane road at the same time they're passing me.
+I mostly noticed the shoulder situation (and took the above picture) because it sure felt like there was an unexpected, strong likelihood for cars going both directions to end up passing eachother on this 2-lane road, at the same time they're passing me.
 As long as there was only one direction of traffic passing and the oncoming lane was visible, no problem!
 But, despite there being probably less than 200 vehicles passing me - in both directions - combined over 4 hours of riding, it seems like the half-dozen times I got double-passed with cars in both directions is more than I would expect if there were a more even distribution of the traffic.
+I suspect this is just me overindexing on the worrisome passes and the numbers aren't actually skewed, but just felt that way...

 presented without comment

-The main (only) "tourist attraction" today was the glass house, built of over 600,000 glass embalming fluid bottles by an undertaker.
-It was weird and cute and custom and I wish I had eaten lunch there since it had a nice view and was quirky, and a young girl who seemed to live next door sold me a ticket and gave me a quick spiel about the place.
+The main (only) "tourist attraction" I passed today - aside from the gorgeous lake and numerous beaches - was the glass house.
+It is built of over 600,000 glass embalming fluid bottles, by an undertaker.
+It is weird and cute and fully custom and I wish I had eaten lunch there since it had a nice view and was quirky.
+A young girl who seemed to live next door sold me an entry "ticket" and gave me a quick tour & spiel about the place.

-I think I've finally settled into the riding so I don't worry about it as much anymore (it's still strenuous, but usually just "rather strenuous" and not "tunnel vision" strenuous if that makes sense), and my mind is starting to relax from its concern of whether I'll make it to where I want to go and will I find a place to stay and how to eat and it is opening me up to think about less logistics and more...nothing?
+I think I've finally settled into the riding so I don't worry about it as much anymore (it's still strenuous, but usually just "rather strenuous" and not "tunnel vision" strenuous if that makes sense?)
+My mind is starting to relax from its concern of whether I'll make it to where I want to go and will I find a place to stay and how to eat...and it is opening me up to think about less logistics and more...nothing?
 I am not solving major life problems nor world peace yet, but as my friend Gerald suggested, it's not a failure to have not had any breakthroughs yet.
 They'll come when they come.

 Perhaps subconsciously, I accidentally discovered, and then chose to stop at it without a lot of premeditation, a campground 10k outside of town tonight.
 I won't go to a restaurant for dinner, but I'm prepared to cook a few meals from what I have with me.
-The campground that is (way) up in the hills and away from the world going by and the only noises here are nature and the neighbors, and I can only smell the nature.
-I'll have my first campfire tonight since they have wood here for free and it goes well with thinking.
-I did stop at the quicky mart that was at the bottom of the campground road to acquire beer which also goes well with campfire meditative moments.
+The campground that is (way) up in the hills and away from the world going by on the highway, and the only noises here are nature and the neighbors, and I can only smell the nature.
+I'll have my first campfire tonight since they have wood here for free - and it goes well with thinking.
+I did stop at the quickie mart that was at the bottom of the campground road, to acquire beer which also goes well with campfire meditative moments.

-I took a hike and had the pleasure of passing some no trespassing signs that were protecting the land where I was staying, so I marched past them without any concerns
+After settling in, I took a hike uphill from my campsite, and had the pleasure of passing some no trespassing signs that were protecting the land where I was staying, so I marched past them without any concerns

 All this thinking about thinking has me thinking it may be time to re-re-read zen and the art of motorcycle maintenance?
-I find it goes well with the contemplative road trips that have a wander-y component built in and I don't think I've read it since I was riding the Texas 4000.
+I find it goes well with the contemplative road trips that have a wander-y component built in.
+I don't think I've read it since I was riding the Texas 4000.
 The magic of technology is that I could download it FROM MY CAMPSITE IN THE MIDDLE OF NOWHERE directly onto my kindle, so I got started already.
+(Narrator: He turned out to read no more of it for the rest of the trip...)

 You can email me: gently at gmail.com